underscoreio/essential-slick/src/pages/4-data_modelling.md

 In previous chapters we modelled rows as case classes.
 That's a great choice, and the one we recommend, but you should be aware that Slick is more flexible that that.

-There are in fact three common representations used: tuples, case classes, and an experimental `HList` implementation.
+There are in fact three common representations used: tuples, case classes, and an `HList` implementation.

 ### Case Classes and `<>`